gimquokka/gimquokka.github.io/_posts/2021-05-03-Spring_intellij_keymap.md

 - Shift + F6
   - Rename variables only after selected
 - Cmd + Opt + M
   - Generate Method in current class with blocked codes
+- Ctrl + tab(or + shift)
+  - Change Opened window to next one (or reverse)